High Fiber Diet for Diverticulitis

 Fruits

-Fresh fruits such as apples, berries, plums, etc. give you the most fiber when eaten with their skins on.
-Bananas are another fiber-rich fruit, but you shouldn’t eat them with their peels.
+Fresh fruits such as apples, berries, plums, etc., are highest in fiber when eaten with their skins on.
+Bananas are another fiber-rich fruit, but you shouldn’t eat them with their peels on.

-These fruits are also rich in potassium and can be handy if you’re recuperating from a stomach upset.
+These fruits are also rich in potassium and can be handy if you’re recuperating from an upset stomach.
 But if you have diverticulitis symptoms, try low-fiber options like applesauce.

 Nuts and Seeds